GrenManSK/ZnamE/README.md

 ## VOICEVOX

-- Ability to choose from conda environments or classic interpreter
+- Ability to choose from conda environments if installed or classic interpreter
 - Downloads repository [VOICEVOX](https://github.com/GrenManSK/VOICEVOX), installs pip requirements, downloads engine [VOICEVOX_engine](https://github.com/VOICEVOX/voicevox_engine/releases/tag/0.14.4) (986mb) and run VOICEVOX
 - First time install will also download medium.en and base.en model from [whisper](https://github.com/openai/whisper#available-models-and-languages) (Around 1.5gb)
 - From microphone gets an input, AI process the audio file, get text from it, convert it to AI voice, play it through VB-Audio Virtual Cable as input device and current output device